abrinckm/smart-chain-binary/README.md

 # Binance Smart Chain Binary

+## Disclaimer
+**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
+The code and security audit have not been fully completed and not ready for any bug bounty.**

 :warning:BSC fullnode and Relayers has mostly stabilized, but we are still making some breaking changes.

 [Binance Smart Chain](https://www.binance.org/en/smartChain)(BSC) brings the interoperability and programmability of the Ethereum Virtual Machine (EVM) to Binance Chain.
 While Binance DEX will remain as the major liquidity pool, BSC envisions a rich dApp ecosystem running on it and having tokens flow between two chains, with relatively lower transaction fees and faster confirmation time.